Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Datasets}

-We conduct model training and evaluation on four QA datasets: PopQA~\cite{popqa}, TriviaQA~\cite{tqa}, Natural Questions(NQ)~\cite{nq}, and HotpotQA~\cite{hqa}, retrieving relevant documents from the Wikipedia corpus.
+We conduct model training and evaluation on four QA datasets: PopQA~\cite{popqa}, TriviaQA~\cite{tqa}, Natural Questions (NQ)~\cite{nq}, and HotpotQA~\cite{hqa}, retrieving relevant documents from the Wikipedia corpus.
+Additionally, we validate the model's transferability on the NewsQA~\cite{newsqa} dataset.
 PopQA is a knowledge-intensive QA dataset with questions derived from structured knowledge bases.
 TriviaQA consists of trivia-style questions sourced from online trivia websites, featuring diverse topics.
 NQ contains real-world queries from Google Search.
 HotpotQA is a multi-hop QA dataset requiring reasoning over multiple documents.

-Additionally, we validate the model's transferability on the NewsQA~\cite{newsqa} dataset.
-It is a reading comprehension dataset built from CNN news articles.
+For the above dataset, use the provided training set to perform GPT-4o annotation and data filtering, and use the test dataset to conduct performance testing of the rewritten model.
+NewsQA a reading comprehension dataset built from CNN news articles.